Based on Janet Hunter, The Emergence of Modern Japan (Routledge, 1989)

 Before the Meiji Restoration, Japan had no modern factories and little machinery or non-human power.10 Most peasants provided their own food, clothing, and tools, so manufacturing tended to be on a small scale, catering to the desires of the samurai and merchant classes.
 The most important manufactured goods were silk and cotton textiles.
 The textile industries were devastated by the opening of trade with the West: their hand-made textiles could not compete with machine-made textiles.
 A hefty import tariff would have helped them, but this option was prohibited by the Ansei Treaties.

 The Japanese did not immediately recognize how far their technology lagged behind that of the West.
 The extent of the technology gap was uncovered by the Iwakura mission, which spent two years (1871-3) in Europe and the United States.
 The mission’s primary purpose was to discuss the renegotiation of the unequal treaties.
 These discussions did not go far, because significant changes to Japan’s government and legal system had not yet been made.
 The mission’s secondary purpose was to study foreign technology.
 The information that the mission brought home was shocking to the government, and provided the catalyst for a wide-ranging restructuring of the economy.

 The government continued the modernization of the shipbuilding and armaments industries that had begun in the final years of the Tokugawa era.
 During the 1870s it also set up model enterprises that produced cement, glass, bricks, and other goods.
 These enterprises operated as profit-seeking businesses, but they also trialed new technologies and trained engineers and other production workers.
 They inspired Japanese entrepreneurs to set up their own businesses, and the engineers that they trained often moved on to private business ventures.
 Given their diversity of purpose, it is not surprising that the model enterprises often operated at a loss.
-The model enterprises were eventually sold to private entrepreneurs, who narrowed their focus and converted them into profitable businesses.
+They were eventually sold to private entrepreneurs, who narrowed their focus and converted them into profitable businesses.

 Technology was also imported by reverse engineering Western machines, and by entering into licensing agreements with Western firms.
 There was little foreign direct investment.